hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 * retrieve the allowances, deductions and reliefs that exist for the self assessment tax calculation for a given NINO and Calculation ID
 * retrieve the end-of-year Income Tax and National Insurance contribution estimates for a given NINO and Calculation ID
 * retrieve “info”, “warning” and “error” level messages linked to a Calculation ID
+* provide the customer's intent to make a final declaration, for which they will receive a Calculation ID
+* submit final declaration for a tax year

 Final declaration was previously called "crystallisation".
 Before starting the final declaration journey, the software package will need to ensure that, for the relevant tax year, the customer:

 * has finalised EOPS for all their businesses (self-employment and uk-property)